 Though the work entailed long hours and adapting to difficult situations, Eckersley describes her experience as a midwife as “a happy time of my nursing career.”
 She says, “It was a great experience.
 It was hard work….
 It was a long time ago.”

-Don't miss the Call The Midwife season 9 premiere, airing Sunday, March 29, at 8:00 p.m.
+Don't miss a new season of Call the Midwife, premiering Sunday, March 20, at 8:00 p.m.